-31-Dec-18
+31-Dec-19

 €'m

-Interest rate risk 62
+Interest rate risk 41

-Equity risk 104
+Equity risk 133

-Currency risk 97
+Currency risk 99

 Interest-rate risk is the risk of loss arising from changes in the level of real or nominal interest rate prices or market implied interest rate volatility levels.
-The Undertaking is in particular exposed to a drop in interest rates at the long end, as there are not sufficient assets to cover the long-dated liability cash flows.
+The Undertaking is in particular exposed to a drop in interest rates at the long end, as some of the liability cashflows extend beyond the maturity of the asset portfolio.